 Co-Parenting Vs. Parallel Parenting With a Narcissist

-In some cases, co-parenting just won’t work, especially in overly tumultuous relationships.
+In some cases, co-parenting may not be feasible, especially when the relationship dynamic remains highly conflicted or emotionally volatile.
 In contrast, parallel parenting with a narcissist emphasizes taking more of a no-contact approach.
 As a result, you both continue parenting, in the ways you are used to, without checking in with one another.1

 Signs You Are Co-Parenting With a Narcissist